-Spotify also compiled 2016 Soundtrack automatically for me earlier this month, highlighting my most played songs from 2016 (how cool is that?!) — and I have to say it’s pretty solid!
-If you’re looking for some great music to decorate the last hours of 2017 today, or my top recommendations for the best tracks of 2016, this playlist is for you.
-Whether you’re hosting or attending a party, heading out, or spending a quiet night in, I hope you all have a wonderful New Years Eve!
-Thank you for coming along on this crazy ride with me, I’m so grateful for each and every one of you.
-I have some big plans for JustineCelina next year and can’t wait to see what 2017 brings — Happy New Year and cheers to an incredible 2017!
+If you’re in need of even more fresh tunes, Spotify also compiled 2017 Soundtrack automatically for me earlier this month, including my 100 most played songs from 2017 (how cool is that?!) — and I have to say it’s pretty solid!
+If you’re looking for some easy listening music to decorate the last hours of 2017, this playlist is for you.
+Whatever you get up to tonight, I hope you all have a wonderful and safe New Years Eve!
+Thank you, from the bottom of my heart, to each and every one of you for the time you’ve spent here at JustineCelina this year.
+Your continued support truly means the world to me and I couldn’t do this without you!
+Happy New Year and cheers to 2018!

 And just like that, another month has flown by (how is 2017 almost over?!).
 Welcome back for another monthly soundtrack, where I compile all my most listened to tracks in one tidy little playlist for you to enjoy!
 My November 2017 Soundtrack is an eclectic, 50 song playlist featuring tons of new artists and a melange of different genres — we’re talking everything from electronic to indie and hip hop to instrumental.
 This month, there’s even a new track from an artist who personally reached out to thank me for including one of his tunes in a previous playlist (I’m totally digging Infinitefreefall’s newest release, Belonging, which you’ll have the pleasure of listening to today!).
 Now that’s what JustineCelina is all about!